ultralytics/ultralytics/docs/en/tasks/index.md

 YOLOv8 supports multiple tasks, including detection, segmentation, classification, oriented object detection and keypoints detection.
 Each of these tasks has different objectives and use cases.
 By understanding the differences between these tasks, you can choose the appropriate task for your computer vision application.

 ## FAQ

+### What tasks does Ultralytics YOLOv8 support and how can I apply them?

+Ultralytics YOLOv8 supports several computer vision tasks: [detection](detect.md), [segmentation](segment.md), [classification](classify.md), [oriented object detection](obb.md), and [pose estimation](pose.md).
+Each task has unique objectives and applications.
+For instance, detection involves identifying and classifying multiple objects within an image, while segmentation divides an image into different regions.
+You can apply these tasks by following the specific examples and detailed documentation provided for each [here](https://docs.ultralytics.com/tasks/).

+### How accurate and fast is YOLOv8 in various computer vision tasks?

+Ultralytics YOLOv8 is known for its high accuracy and speed across various computer vision tasks, including object detection, segmentation, classification, oriented object detection, and pose estimation.
+For example, in object detection, YOLOv8 can identify and classify multiple objects within a single frame with outstanding precision and minimal latency.
+You can find more specific details on performance metrics and benchmarks in the [detection](detect.md) and [segmentation](segment.md) pages.

-### How do I get started with YOLOv8 for object detection?
+### Why should I use Ultralytics YOLOv8 for object detection?

-To get started with YOLOv8 for object detection, first, you need to install the necessary dependencies and set up the environment.
-You can follow the [quickstart guide](https://docs.ultralytics.com/quickstart/) to install YOLOv8 using pip, conda, or Docker.
-Once installed, you can use the [detection](detect.md) mode to perform object detection on your images or videos with high accuracy and speed.
+Ultralytics YOLOv8 offers superior accuracy and rapid inference, making it ideal for real-time applications.
+Its ability to handle multiple objects and provide precise classification results makes it suitable for diverse applications such as surveillance, healthcare, and automotive industries.
+For practical implementations, refer to the [detection examples](detect.md).

-### What tasks does YOLOv8 support besides object detection?
+### What makes Ultralytics YOLOv8 suitable for segmentation tasks?

-YOLOv8 supports multiple computer vision tasks beyond object detection, including [segmentation](segment.md), [classification](classify.md), [oriented object detection (OBB)](obb.md), and [pose estimation](pose.md).
-Each of these tasks serves different applications and can be utilized based on your project requirements.
-For example, segmentation is ideal for delineating regions in images, while pose estimation is used for tracking specific points in human movement.
+YOLOv8 uses a variant of the U-Net architecture to perform segmentation tasks, enabling it to segment images into different regions with high precision.
+This is particularly useful in medical imaging and other applications requiring detailed analysis.
+For a deeper dive, check out the [segmentation examples](segment.md) in the documentation.

-### Why should I use YOLOv8 for pose estimation?
+### How can Ultralytics YOLOv8 be used for pose estimation?

-Using YOLOv8 for pose estimation offers several advantages.
-YOLOv8's pose estimation feature can detect specific keypoints in images or video frames with high accuracy and speed.
-This makes it ideal for applications like human activity recognition, sports analysis, and biometric monitoring.
-You can learn more about implementing pose estimation with YOLOv8 in the [pose](pose.md) section of the documentation.
+Pose estimation with YOLOv8 involves identifying specific keypoints in an image or video frame, which can be used to track human movement or body posture accurately.
+This makes it highly useful in sports analytics, motion capture, and health monitoring.
+Learn more about pose estimation with YOLOv8 by exploring the [pose estimation section](pose.md).

-### What is the benefit of oriented object detection (OBB) in YOLOv8?

-Oriented object detection (OBB) in YOLOv8 adds an angle component to traditional bounding box detection, allowing the model to more accurately locate objects regardless of their rotation.
-This feature is particularly useful for applications such as aerial imagery analysis, where objects like buildings and vehicles may appear in various orientations.
-For more details, check out the [OBB](obb.md) section.

-### Where can I find examples of YOLOv8 applications?

-You can find various examples of YOLOv8 applications in the respective sections of the documentation.
-For instance, visit the [Detection Examples](detect.md) and [Segmentation Examples](segment.md) pages to see how YOLOv8 is used in real-world scenarios.
-Each section provides practical examples and code snippets to help you better understand and implement these tasks in your projects.
+For further guidance on using YOLOv8 and its features, explore more [Ultralytics YOLO tasks](https://docs.ultralytics.com/tasks/).